Emanuele Occhipinti

 Susanna Pastorino holds an MA in Applied Linguistics from Arizona State University and a Degree in Law from the University of Salerno in Italy.
 She has also a Postgraduate Diploma in International Marketing/Language from the Dublin Institute of Technology in Dublin, Ireland.
 Ms Pastorino has taught a wide variety of classes, both face-to-face and on-line, for nearly twenty years at the high school and university levels, at Arizona State University, Montclair State University, William Paterson University, and Seton Hall University.
 Her book Sei pronto… a migliorare? written with Barbara Carbon, was published by Edizioni Farinelli.
 She was also on the book 601 Italian Verbs editorial committee.
 Her areas of interests include bilingualism in children and second language acquisition.

-Mary Sisler holds a PhD and Masters in Italian Literature from Rutgers University in
+Bibiana Artesi holds a degree in Italian Literature from the University of Turin,

 Paolo Cucchi